peteroupc/peteroupc.github.io/randomfunc.md

         return count
     END METHOD

-<a id=Examples></a>
-### Examples

-- If `p` is 0.5, the binomial distribution models the task "Flip N coins, then count the number of heads."

 <a id=Negative_Binomial_Distribution></a>
 ## Negative Binomial Distribution

 The following method generates a random integer that follows a negative binomial distribution.
-This number expresses the number of failures that have happened after seeing a given number of successes (expressed as `successes` below), where the probability of a success is `p` (ranging from 0, never, to 1, always).
-(A `p` of 0.5 means an equal chance of success or failure.)
+This number expresses the number of failures that have happened after seeing a given number of successes (expressed as `successes` below), where the probability of a success in each case is `p` (which ranges from 0, never, to
+1, always, and which can be 0.5, meaning an equal chance of success or failure).

+**Example:** If `p` is 0.5 and `successes` is 1, the negative binomial distribution models the task "Flip a coin until you get tails, then count the number of heads."

     METHOD NegativeBinomial(successes, p)
         if successes < 0: return error